 The Bedingfelds’ unshakable Catholic faith and commitment to preserving their history are a potent combination, expressed throughout this remarkable place in its architecture, collections and landscape.
 Add to this the family’s strong royal connections, and a powerful story unfolds.

 The story begins with the De Weyland family

 Oxburgh Hall is built

 Sir Edmund Bedingfeld inherits Oxburgh from his grandmother, Margaret Tuddenham and moves his family seat from Bedingfeld to Oxborough, where he builds his grand new house.
-A licence to crenellate - a form of royal planning permission if you like - is granted by Edward IV in 1482.
+A license to crenellate - a form of royal planning permission - is granted by Edward IV in 1482.
 His choice of brick was a bold statement at the time, as this building material was usually reserved for the most important buildings in the country, and not often used by anyone except the king.

 A supporter of the House of York

 Sir Edmund Bedingfeld was knighted at the coronation of Richard III.
 A great supporter of the House of York during the War of the Roses, the Yorkist falcon and fetterlock badge can be seen throughout the house.